Delivery Status 6.3 Dashboard Widget

 - Placeholder You can manually add other packages from other services by entering a web site, delivery date, and other info.

 In some cases, services we previously supported are no longer available due to changes with the shipping service.
-These include FedEx, Australia Post, DPD UK, Hongkong Post, Royal Mail, and Swiss Post.
+These include UPS, FedEx, Australia Post, DPD UK, Hongkong Post, Royal Mail, and Swiss Post.
 You can still add shipments from these services, but tracking information can only be shown in an online view.